barryclark/jekyll-now/README.md

 Create your Jekyll blog in minutes, without touching the command line.

-I wrote a more detailed walkthrough including details of a lot of the workflow benefits and intro to Jekyll here: [Getting Started With Jekyll](#).
-You can use the Setup guide below to try Jekyll Now out fast.

 ### Setup

+Or if you prefer, a more detailed walkthrough including details of a lot of the workflow benefits and intro to Jekyll here: [Getting Started With Jekyll](#)

-##### Step 1) Fork Jekyll Now
+#### Step 1) Fork Jekyll Now

-I love starting out by forking first as you can get a feel for what Jekyll is like _extremely quickly_.
-You don't have to set up a local development environment, install dependancies and figure out how the Jekyll build process works to get your site up and running.
+With this fork first setup you can get a feel for what Jekyll is like extremely quickly.
+Make sure you use YOURGITHUBUSERNAME.github.io instead of souploaf.github.io!

 ![Step 1](/images/step1.gif "Step 1")

-_Make to use yourgithubusername.github.io instead of souploaf.github.io!_

-##### Step 2) Customize your site
+#### Step 2) Customize your site

 You can now edit your site name, gravatar and other options using the _config.yml file.

 ![Step 2](/images/step2.gif "Step 2")

-##### Step 3) Publish your first blog post
+#### Step 3) Publish your first blog post

 Your site is customized and looking great.
 Now you just have to write that epic blog post!
+We're going to edit the existing Hello World post for your first post.

 ![Step 3](/images/step3.gif "Step 3")

-_You can just hit the + icon in the _posts folder to create new content.
+To add additional posts you can hit the + icon in the _posts folder (shown at the end of the video) to create new content.
 Just make sure to include the [front-matter](http://jekyllrb.com/docs/frontmatter/) block at the top of each new blog post and make sure the post's filename is in this format: year-month-day-title.md

 ## Features